Deligne--Lusztig duality on the moduli stack of bundles: Introduction

 We deonte the corresponding locally closed embedding by

-\vsp Note that $\Par$ is isomorphic to the power poset $P(\mCI)$ of $\mCI$.
-By a general construction (see Corollary \ref{Cor-gluing-functors}) for stacks stratified by power posets, we have a canonical defined functor\footnote{The functor $\mbK$ is given by $\mbG^*_{ r_!(k_{\Bun_G}), \ol{\Bun}_G }$, which is defined in Corollary \ref{Cor-gluing-functors}.}
+Note that $\Par$ is isomorphic to the power poset $P(\mCI)$ of $\mCI$.
+By a general construction (see Corollary \ref{Cor-gluing-functors}) for stacks stratified by power posets, we have a canonically defined functor\footnote{The functor $\mbK$ is given by $\mbG^*_{ r_!(k_{\Bun_G}), \ol{\Bun}_G }$, which is defined in Corollary \ref{Cor-gluing-functors}.
+Here we use the full category $\Dmod_\hol(\ol{\Bun}_G)\subset \Dmod(\ol{\Bun}_G)$ of ind-holonomic D-modules to make sure the $*$-pullback and $!$-pushforward are well-defined. }

 and a canonical isomorphism (see Lemma \ref{lem-gluing-functors-colimite})

 Consider the composition

 where the first functor is given by precomposition with $\PsId_!$ and the last equivalence is (\ref{eqn-duality-product}).
 Equivalently, $\mbE$ sends an endo-functor $F$ to